 Junior Olomowewe (attended 2004 -2009)

-At the William Ellis Trust we are working with the school to develop an alumni network that has an active engagement with the school of today.
+At the William Ellis Trust, we are working closely with the school to develop an alumni network that is actively engaged with the life of the school today.

-Do you have any photos of your school days you would like to share for inclusion in the alumni section of the website?
+Do you have any photos or memories of your school days you would like to share for inclusion in the alumni section of the website?
 Let us know!

 Help us grow the impact of the alumni network